 We had the privilege of working with the dedicated team at The Guildhall School of Music and Drama in attaining and installing a beautiful new digital organ for their 608-seat Concert Hall.

-The School is reportedly one of the world’s leading drama schools – offering musicians, actors, stage managers and theatre technicians an inspiring environment in which to develop as artists and professionals.
+The School is reportedly one of the world’s leading music and drama schools – offering musicians, actors, stage managers and theatre technicians an inspiring environment in which to develop as artists and professionals.

 They have over 800 students in higher education – drawn from nearly 60 countries around the globe.
 The element that interested us the most in being chosen as their preferred organ supplier was that it is also the UK’s leading provider of specialist music training at the under-18 level with nearly 2,500 students in Junior Guildhall and the Centre for Young Musicians.

 The School recently completed a major building project to expand its already impressive facilities.
 The newly built Milton Court (across the road from the current Silk Street building) will provide the School with state-of-the-art performance and teaching spaces including the aforementioned 608-seat Concert Hall.

 We provided a custom built Regent Classic instrument which incorporates all the very latest “physical modelling” sound generating systems.
 The console, made from Sapele to match the other woodwork in the hall, has 46 speaking stops and is a 3 manual.
 It plays through 12 speakers and 2 bass speakers located above and behind the concert platform.
 The mobile plinth on which the organ sits also houses the umbilical leads that are not needed when the organ is not in use.
 (Click here for more technical information about this installation on our Regent Classic website.)

 If you would like to learn more about installing a digital organ built to your needs for your school, concert hall or church – please feel free to give me a call on 01869 247 333, email me on firstname.lastname@example.org or tweet me on @ViscountOrgans.